-It is a consensus view that silk fabric was invented by Chinese, but the opinions are divided as to since when Chinese started to produce silk.
+It is a consensus that silk fabric was invented by the Chinese, but opinions are divided as to when the Chinese started to produce it.

-Some researchers believe it began since the age of Fuxi (伏羲), which was during the Paleolithic age, and others consider it must be during the time when Yellow Emperor reigned, which was the period of Neolithic.
+Some researchers believe it began in the age of Fuxi (伏羲), during the Paleolithic Era, while others contend it must have started during the reign of the Yellow Emperor, in the Neolithic Period.

-The tangible evidence discovered so far includes weaving tools and cups engraved with images of silkworms, unearthed in the 1970s from Zhejiang’s Hemudu cultural site dating back to 7,000 years ago.
+The tangible evidence discovered so far includes weaving tools and cups engraved with images of silkworms, unearthed in the 1970s from Zhejiang’s Hemudu cultural site dating back 7,000 years.

-In an earlier excavation in 1958 at Wuxing Qianshanyang archaeological site, also in Zhejiang, silk fabric and silk threads made more than 5,000 years ago were unearthed.
+In an earlier excavation in 1958 at Wuxing Qianshanyang archaeological site, also in Zhejiang, silk fabric and silk threads made more than 5,000 years ago were excavated.

-According to the Book of Documents (尚书), one of the Five Classics of ancient Chinese literature, as early as 2,700 BC, it was made into the law for certain garments worn on certain occasions to be made with embroidered silk fabric (衣画而裳绣).
+According to the Book of Documents (尚书), one of the Five Classics of ancient Chinese literature, as early as 2,700 BC, it was mandated by law that specific garments worn for particular occasions be made of embroidered silk (衣画而裳绣).

-In 1972 during the Cultural Revolution, a golden age of Chinese archaeological discovery and research, a Han Dynasty tomb known as Mawangdui in Hunan Province was excavated.
-Among the cultural relics unearthed, there are embroidered silk clothes and fabric.
+In 1972, during the Cultural Revolution, a golden age of Chinese archaeological discovery and research, a Han Dynasty tomb known as Mawangdui in Hunan Province was discovered.
+Among the cultural relics unearthed, there are embroidered silk clothes and fabrics.

-This is a 2,000-year-old Chinese perfume bag made with silk fabric embroidered Promise Message pattern, unearthed from Mawangdui tomb.
+This is a 2,000-year-old Chinese perfume bag made of silk fabric, embroidered with a Message of Promise, recovered from the Mawangdui tomb.

 This is a piece of silk fabric unearthed from Mawangdui embroidered with a design called Longevity, which uses coloured silk threads to illustrate the profiles of dragons among the rolling clouds.

-In Chinese mythology, the Chinese dragon (Looog) is the guild on the path to immortality.
+In Chinese mythology, the Chinese dragon (Looog) is the guardian on the path to immortality.

 A close look at the Longevity embroidery design.

-This is a piece of silk fabric called Cloud Rider, which uses coloured silk threads to illustrate the profiles of Pheonix and images of clouds.
+This is a piece of silk fabric called Cloud Rider, which uses coloured silk threads to illustrate the profile of phoenixes and images of clouds.

 The rhombus-shaped patterns with a black round dot in the middle represent the phoenix’s eyes.
 In Chinese mythology, phoenixes only appear when peace is about to grace the land.